joakimk/toniq/README.md

 * When the app starts
   - It restores waiting jobs from redis if they exist

-## The jobs are assumed to be reentrant!
+## Jobs are assumed to be runnable more than once

+This job queue fails on the side of running a job twice rather than forgetting to run a job.

-You must ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)), in order words they must be runnable more than once without any undesired sideeffects.
+You must ensure your jobs can be run more than once without any undesired sideeffects.
+E.g. that they are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).

 * Jobs will be run again if they fail as part of the retries feature
 * The erlang process could be killed in the middle of running a job